-If you’re a bird lover (or even a bird owner) you probably enjoy learning the best way to supplement their diet with things you grow in our garden.
+If you’re a bird lover (or even a bird owner) you probably enjoy learning the best way to supplement their diet with things you grow in your garden.

-Peaches, for example, are wonderful fruit trees to consider growing for the backyard birds, but do they actually provide food for birds as well as for us?
+Peach trees, for example, are a wonderful addition to any garden, but do they actually provide food for birds as well as for us?

 To find out more about this topic and the best ways to provide peaches for birds in your garden, read on.